Isaac799/go-fish/README.md

 - **Anchovy** is supportive of the tuna
 	- Identified by mime `[ image | audio | video ]`
 	- Is cached
-- **Mackerel** a "system" fish available to all fish.
-	- Not discovered in file system
-	- Not served

 ### Stocking a Pond